-6 cool cobs you'll want in your stable - Horse & Hound
+6 cool cobs you’ll want in your stable - Horse & Hound

 Are you looking for a horse that you can do a bit of everything with while maintaining the feeling of being safe?
 Perhaps you are looking for a confidence booster or something low maintenance and straightforward.
-If so, take a look at our pick of cobs for sale on the Horse & Hound website this week.
+While we can’t promise that all cobs will fit this description, take a look at our pick of cobs for sale on the Horse & Hound website this week.

-Take a look at this week’s selection of cobs for sale on horseandhound.co.uk:

 Height: 15.2hh